 Are There Restrictions On The Time of Day I Can Ride?

 Yes.
 Massachusetts law prohibits electric scooters from operating at any time after sunset or before sunrise.
 The risk of injury to the rider and others greatly increases when visibility is limited and is therefore prohibited.
 Violation of this regulation is punishable by a fine that increases for each separate and repeated offense.

 Jason Stone Injury Lawyers offer expert, personal injury services to Massachusetts accident victims.
 With over 20 years experience and a proven track record of more than $60 million dollars awarded to clients.
-You can trust Jason Stone Injury Lawyers to get the compensation you deserve.
+You can trust our Massachusetts electric scooter accident lawyers at Jason Stone Injury Lawyers to get the compensation you deserve.